 Mindfulness and Self-Compassion are complex skills.
 Start gradually 5-10 minutes every day and then increase to 20-30 minutes, once or twice a day.
 Some people will experience immediate benefits from the practice while for others, it may take a few weeks of daily practices before they notice the benefit and effectively start re-wiring their brain.

-Daily postings: Facebook Mindful Path Canberra Community
+Daily postings: Facebook Mindful Path Gold Coast Community

 Mindfulness app for all ages: Smiling Mind and